 The digital world is a world that needs people with problem-solving and pattern intelligence skills, effective written and oral communication, analytical, evaluative, critical and creative thinking skills, and the ability to learn and synthesize new ideas.

 Studying a Liberal Arts degree develops this list of vital soft skills that are valuable to any employer.
-You’ll have worked on a strong foundation that is incomparable, and developed ethical decision-making skills and effective research skills, which means you’ll be able to understand the innovations of today and maintain a firm grasp on the importance of posing meaningful questions and working well in team.
+You’ll have worked on a strong foundation that is incomparable, and developed ethical decision-making skills and effective research skills, which means you’ll be able to understand the innovations of today and maintain a firm grasp on the importance of posing meaningful questions and working well in teams.

 Considering the wide range of topics covered within the Liberal Arts curriculum it becomes clear that studying a Liberal Arts will prepare you for a fast changing world, like no other degree.
 Or as Steve Jobs said it in his famous speach: 'technology needs be me marriaged with Liberal Arts: